About

 Workshops & Reading Groups

-2022 Chapel FM · Workshop with young people from Leeds Art Gallery collective and Chapel FM to produce audio content for a series of radio shows · Organised by curator George Vasey · Leeds Art Gallery
+2022 Chapel FM · Workshop with young people from Leeds Art Gallery collective and Chapel FM to produce soundwork for radio broadcast · Leeds Art Gallery

 2019 Confronting the New Conservatism · Seminar by Morgan Quaintance organised w/ Common Study · Somerset House · London